 The main painting featured is Monet’s San Giorgio Maggiore by Twilight.
 It’s stolen by Thomas Crown at the very beginning of the film, from the Metropolitan Museum of Art, and he later tricks Rene Russo’s character into believing she’s found it at his house.
 In the climactic scene (spoilers) it’s revealed that the Monet was returned to the museum just two days after it was stolen – but it was painted over to disguise it.
 Art lovers no doubt wince as tear gas and the sprinkler system reveals the true identity of the painting.
 In the same scene, Crown steals Manet’s Banks of the Seine at Argenteuil to gift to Russo.

 Apart from artist biopics, there are few films with such a focus on art, even if it is largely being used as a rich man’s toy.
-It means you can hear lines such as ‘is the Impressionist wing sealed off?’ delivered with impressive urgency and solemnity.
+It means you can hear lines such as ‘is the Impressionist wing sealed off?’ delivered with impressive urgency.

 Ferris Bueller’s Day Off